epwalsh/obsidian.nvim/README.md

 ### Commands

+- `:ObsidianBacklinks` for getting a location list of references to the current buffer
 - `:ObsidianToday` to create a new daily note
 - `:ObsidianOpen` to open a note in the Obsidian app (only works on MacOS for now)